test1477/dfdfd/lalllqa.md

-Here’s a Jira story draft for your request:
+Here's your updated Jira story:

 ---

-**Story Title:** Fine-Tune Azure PPA Modules and Add Correct Release Tags
+**Story Title:** Export All Azure Terraform Modules to Enterprise GitHub and Assign Role Assignments for Developer Testing

 **Story Description:**
-We need to review and fine-tune all Azure PPA modules to ensure they are correctly configured.
-Additionally, we need to update and apply the correct release tags to maintain version control and improve tracking.
+To enhance collaboration and maintain version control, we need to export all Azure Terraform modules to the Enterprise GitHub repository.
+Additionally, we must assign appropriate role assignments to developers so they can test various Azure services, including App Service, Function Apps, Logic Apps, and Service Bus.

 **Acceptance Criteria:**
-- [ ] Review and validate the configuration of all Azure PPA modules.
+- [ ] Export all Azure Terraform modules to the Enterprise GitHub repository.
-- [ ] Ensure all modules adhere to best practices and compliance guidelines.
+- [ ] Ensure proper structure and documentation in the repository.
-- [ ] Identify and apply the correct release tags to each module.
+- [ ] Assign necessary role-based access control (RBAC) to developers.
-- [ ] Update Terraform configurations if necessary.
+- [ ] Validate access for developers to test:
+  - App Service
+  - Function Apps
+  - Logic Apps
+  - Service Bus
-- [ ] Validate changes through testing and ensure proper deployment.
+- [ ] Perform testing to confirm access permissions and functionality.

-**Priority:** Medium/High
+**Priority:** High
-**Labels:** Azure, Terraform, Release Management
+**Labels:** Azure, Terraform, RBAC, GitHub, Testing
 **Assignee:** [Your Name]
 **Sprint:** [Relevant Sprint Name]

-Would you like to include any additional details, such as a list of affected modules or dependencies?
+Would you like to specify the repository name, role levels (e.g., Contributor, Owner), or any additional requirements?